mitre/fieldmanual/sphinx-docs/Plugin-library.md

 * Planner
 * Facts

-These components are all loaded through the caldera/plugins/stockpile/data/* directory.
+These components are all loaded through the `plugins/stockpile/data/*` directory.

 ## Response

 The response plugin is an autonomous incident response plugin, which can fight back against adversaries on a compromised host.

+Similar to the stockpile plugin, it contains adversaries, abilties, and facts intended for incident response.
+These components are all loaded through the `plugins/response/data/*` directory.

 ## Compass